|

 European Driving Kit

 One thing you will definitely need to invest in is the European Driving Kit.
-The kit contains certain safety items essential for driving around Europe.
+The kit includes essential safety items for driving around Europe.
 It needs to be kept in the front of the car.

 The kit must contain: